filakhtov/gentoo-use-docs/media-plugins/gst-plugins-gtk.md

 See [media-libs/gst-plugins-base](../media-libs/gst-plugins-base.md) for details.

+### test
+Pass the `-Dtests=enabled` option to the Meson build script.
+Build the test suite provided with the source code and execute the `ninja test` command inside of the virtual Xvfb session to run it after the main build is completed.
+This will extend a build time.

+This flag should normally be disabled as it is mainly useful for the maintainers, testers and developers.

 ### wayland
 Ensure that the `wayland` flag is enabled for the [media-libs/gst-plugins-base](../media-libs/gst-plugins-base.md) package to integrate with Wayland windowing system.